nnlevy/make-life-org/README.md

 <!-- dash-content-end -->

+## Tandem Accounts

+The `Tandem` durable object stores a shared to-do list and discussion prompts for partners.
+Use it to track joint habits like taking multivitamins or exercising, and to spark conversations about finances, childcare and career plans.
+Each partner can view the list and add items from their own perspective.

 ## Getting Started

 Outside of this repo, you can start a new project with this template using [C3](https://developers.cloudflare.com/pages/get-started/c3/) (the `create-cloudflare` CLI):